SirFixAL0t/SilphRoadHelper/README.md

 ### -o --open [Optional]
   Open the URL in the desired location if any of the pokemons are found in that location.
   Disabled automatically if reading locations from file
+### -c --collection [Optional]
+  The location of a file containing the list of pokemons you are looking for in a JSON array format.
+This replaces any -p --pokemon sent.
 ## Location
 This is a simple Latitude, Longitude comma separated "touple".
 For example, Grapevine, TX is "32.9124,-97.0593". <br/>
 If you seek to check multiple locations at the same time, you can do so by sending the -s argument instead of -l. <br />